Incat's world beating Wave Piercing Catamarans are created through a production line system at the dedicated 70,000m2 undercover facility.

 Inches construction hall is used for the prefabrication of vessel components for large vessels and the construction of smaller vessels.

-Continued refinement of the pre-fabrication and module construction process has seen the stage 1 positions of both the main assembly halls also transform into pre-fabrication areas for large components such as fuel tanks, engine rooms, jet rooms and superstructure modules.
+Continued refinement of the prefabrication and module construction process has seen the Stage 1 positions of both the main assembly halls also transform into prefab areas for large components such as fuel tanks, engine rooms, jet rooms and superstructure modules.

-The majority of the fitout work is completed by the yard’s highly skilled tradespersons in the stage 3 position.
-Fitters, plumbers, electricians, electronics, fitout, hydraulics, pneumatics, painters and structural fire protection personnel all set about completing the various components and systems on board the vessel.
+The majority of the fitout work is completed by the yard’s highly skilled tradespersons in the Stage 3 position.
+Fitters, plumbers, electricians, electronics, fitout, hydraulics, pneumatics, painters and structural fire protection personnel all set about completing the various components and systems on board.